openminted/alvis-docker/README.md

 If all work fine, you will get help

-`docker run alvisengine alvisnlp -help`
+`docker run mandiayba/alvisengine alvisnlp -help`

-list the alvis modules
+list the modules supported by alvis

-`docker run alvisengine alvisnlp -supportedModules`
+`docker run mandiayba/alvisengine alvisnlp -supportedModules`